Vargodl/DVwords-WeekenStrung/README.md

 I intend to obscure specific embarassing intimacies of any specific person, especially my current and previous long term relationships, so some of this will be generalized, anonymized and/or altered for effect to protect the innocent and mock the guilty.
 ___
+May 14

+Mother's Day history.
+A West Virginia woman named Anna Jarvis created the day in 1908 to honor her own mother who had passed 3 years earlier.
+By 1910, it was a West Virginia holiday, and then a national one in 1914.
+The twist?
+Anna Jarvis spent her later years campaigning against Mother's Day.
+She felt it had become too commercial.
+___
 May 13

 Tomorrow is Mothers Day.
 From my point of view (not sure if it is appropriate to call it a ‘vantage point’), the role of mother is probably the most unique role there is, especially for human mothers.
 It is not only a long period (pre birth but also usually years afterwards) but viscerally close, sharing blood and nutrition, even feeding offspring of the breasts (which we learned ironically in medical school are modified fatty sweat glands which are, none-the-less revered, jeered, pawed and lusted after in our thin-loving society).